-Traditional health insurance carriers actually receive incentives to increase claims costs — an issue that puts them at odds with employers.
+Traditional health insurance companies selling fully funded plans are actually incentivized to increase claims costs — an issue that puts them at odds with employers.
 This is due to the Affordable Care Act (ACA) mandating carriers to spend at least 80% of premiums on medical claims.
-Since carriers can only grow profits by covering more lives or increasing the average cost of claims per life, they have no incentive to push back against providers increasing their services each year.
-As the cost of claims (the 80%) goes up, the carrier’s remaining 20% profit grows accordingly.
+Since their profit is limited by the amount of claims processed, fully funded plans can only grow profits by covering more lives or increasing the average cost of claims per life.
+That leaves them with little incentive to push back against providers increasing the price of their services each year.
+As the cost of claims (the 80%) goes up, the carrier’s potential profit (remaining 20%) grows accordingly.
 Employers are at the receiving end of these increases.

-Self-funded medical insurance for businesses removes the at-odds incentives, as the employer is paying the claims themselves.
+Self-funded medical insurance plans for businesses lack these strange incentives, as the employer is paying the claims themselves.
 Referenced-based pricing provides an efficient way for those employers to arrive at fair, transparent pricing without creating contracts with every provider their members want to use.

 Reference-based pricing FAQs

 Reference-based pricing typically covers high-cost healthcare services such as surgical procedures, diagnostic imaging, lab tests, outpatient procedures and emergency care.
 Note that the types of services covered will vary based on the RBP plan in use.